 Take your next steps as a Columbia College Chicago student.

 Congrats on your acceptance to Columbia!
-We’re so excited to welcome you, and you’ll receive an email with more information in the coming weeks.
+We’re so excited to welcome you.

 Graduate Confirmation Deposit